 “At Richards Layton, we understand the importance of giving back.
-Through their pro bono efforts, our lawyers create deep roots in the community, experience the personal and professional fulfillment that comes from doing meaningful work, and, most importantly, work together to improve the lives of others.”– Doneene Damon, Firm President
+Through their pro bono efforts, our lawyers create deep roots in the community, experience the personal and professional fulfillment that comes from doing meaningful work, and, most importantly, work together to improve the lives of others.”– Doneene Damon, Immediate Past President

 Richards, Layton & Finger has a longstanding commitment to serving others.
 For more than a century, our lawyers have been acknowledged leaders in the Delaware bar and in the community at large.
 We take these leadership roles seriously, and provide our attorneys and staff with the resources they need to enhance and promote their pro bono and community service efforts.